 Stillwater Area Scholastic Cycling Advocates

 The name of this corporation shall be Stillwater Area Scholastic Cycling Advocates.
-The business of the corporation may be conducted as Stillwater Area Scholastic Cycling Advocates or SASCA.Article II - Purposes and Powers
+The business of the corporation may be conducted as Stillwater Area Scholastic Cycling Advocates or SASCA.2.01 Purpose

 The corporation shall have the power, directly or indirectly, alone or in conjunction or cooperation with others, to do any and all lawful acts which may be necessary or convenient to affect the charitable purposes, for which the corporation is organized, and to aid or assist other organizations or persons whose activities further accomplish, foster, or attain such purposes.
 The powers of the corporation may include, but not be limited to, the acceptance of contributions from the public and private sectors, whether financial or in-kind contributions.2.03 Nonprofit Status and Exempt Activities Limitation.